What Goes Where?

 RESOURCES

-CFLs: The Novato Recycling Center at 7576 Redwood Blvd. will accept fluorescent tubes and CFLs for recycling during normal business hours: Tuesday-Sunday 10-4.
+CFLs: The Novato Recycling Center at 7576 Redwood Blvd. will accept fluorescent tubes and CFLs for recycling during normal business hours: Tuesday- Saturday, 10 AM – 4 PM.
 There are also many locations in Marin County that will accept fluorescent lights for recycling.
-Search here to find the location nearest you.
+Find the location nearest you.

 Sharps and Medications: View info about Safe Medication & Sharps Disposal locations

-Batteries: The Novato Recycling Center at 7576 Redwood Blvd. accepts all types household batteries for recycling during normal business hours: Tuesday-Sunday 10-4.
+Batteries: The Novato Recycling Center at 7576 Redwood Blvd. accepts all types of household batteries for recycling during normal business hours: Tuesday- Saturday, 10 AM – 4 PM.
 There are also many locations in Marin County that will accept batteries for recycling.
-Search here to find the location nearest you.
+Find the location nearest you.

-- NEW – Treated Wood Waste: Effective January 1, 2021, treated wood (any wood that has been treated with a chemical preservative to protect the wood against attacks from insects, microorganisms, or fungi) is considered hazardous waste per California State law.
-Recology is no longer able to haul treated wood waste.
-More information can be found here.
+Treated Wood Waste: Starting August 31, 2022, treated wood (any wood that has been treated with a chemical preservative to protect the wood against attacks from insects, microorganisms, or fungi) is considered hazardous waste per California State law.
+The Novato HHW Facility does not accept treated wood waste.
+Please visit the State Water Resources Control Board’s website to find out where to properly dispose of this material.